-Mohammed Soliman, Senior Associate, supports our Middle East and North Africa practice.
+Mohammed Soliman, Manager, advises clients in the Middle East and North Africa.

 A native of Cairo, Mohammed started his career as an engineer and worked as a consultant, providing strategic advisory services for local and international businesses.
 Within our Middle East and North Africa practice Mohammed drives the expansion of new service lines, conducts market assessments, identifies investment opportunities, and provides deep regional knowledge and expertise.

 In addition to his work with MA, Mohammed serves as a Non-Resident Scholar at the Middle East Institute’s Cyber Program.
 He frequently appears on Arabic- and English-language television to provide commentary on unfolding events in the Middle East.
 Mohammed has also served as a country analyst for the Peace Tech Lab at the US Institute of Peace, as a Huffington Fellow at Georgetown’s Institute for the Study of Diplomacy, and as a Junior Centennial Fellow at Georgetown’s School of Foreign Service.